finalburnneo/FBNeo/src/burner/libretro/README.md

 Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, it's not possible to add more macros as long as this limitation exists.
 If you want more macros, go support those issues, preferably the later.

-The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, i won't replace them, but i'll seriously consider removing all of them if i keep having users complaining about them.
+The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, they won't be replaced, but they might totally disappear if users keep complaining about them.

 Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

 ### Why can't i enable hardcore mode in RetroAchievements ?

-This feature doesn't accept achievements made with a romhack, so you need to disable the `Allow patched romsets` core option.
+This feature doesn't accept achievements made with any kind of cheat, meaning unibios, cheats, and patched romsets must be disabled in core options.

 ### Where is SYSTEM_DIRECTORY ?